Why Coders Need to Understand Design

 What to Look For When Coding

 Combining experience with knowledge of the design principles is the best way to improve your coding abilities.
 That being said there are some key things coders should be conscious of when building a design, most importantly spacing, sizing and detail.
+If you’re an aspiring programmer or web designer, you can quickly learn how to code through online courses like Treehouse Learning.
+If you’re unfamiliar with it yet, there is a review of Treehouse Learning online.

 Pay Attention Spacing